TUM-Dev/NavigaTUM/README.md

 NavigaTUM is a tool developed by students for students, to help you get around at [TUM](https://tum.de).
 Feel free to contribute, we are open to new people 😄.

-Features:

-- Interactive or static maps to look up the position of rooms or buildings
-- Fast and typo-tolerant search
-- Support for different room code formats as well as generic names

-All functionality is also available via an API.

 _Note: Not all buildings in NavigaTUM are owned by TUM, but are instead being used by TUM departments._

+Features/Roadmap:

+- [x] 🗺️ Interactive/static maps to look up the position of rooms or buildings
+- [x] 🔍 Fast and typo-tolerant search
+- [x] 💾 Support for different room code formats as well as generic names
+- [x] 🤖 All functionality is also available via an open and well documented API
+- [x] 🗘 Automatically update the data from upstream datasources
+- [ ] 🗨️ Allow sudents/staff to easily submit feedback and data patches
+- [ ] 🏫 Generate maps from CAD data sources
+- [ ] 🚶🏻 Generate turn by turn navigation advice for navigating end to end

+If you'd like to help out or join us in this adventure, we would love to talk to you.

 ## Screenshots